spacebeam/research/site/content/variations.md

 The forest ranger is engages in certain activities, the public functions as the sensor, higher executives are the decision makers who bring about corrective actions.

-Through revoking or amending the rangers decision, the decision maker of course, uses standards, established by still higher authorities, in some cases Nature itself.
+Through revoking or amending the rangers decision, the decision maker of course, uses standards, established by still higher authorities, in some cases nature itself.

 As noted when discussing division of work the further work is subdivided, the greater becomes the problem of coordinating the parts.